-Alcoholic liver disease (ALD) is a primary cause of alcohol-related deaths worldwide.
-ALD, also known as alcohol-associated liver disease (AALD), is a spectrum of alcohol-driven hepatic disorders that can range from steatosis to hepatitis, fibrosis, and ultimately cirrhosis.
+Alcohol-associated liver disease (ALD) is a primary cause of alcohol-related deaths worldwide.
+ALD is a spectrum of alcohol-driven hepatic disorders that can range from steatosis to hepatitis, fibrosis, and ultimately cirrhosis.
 Alcohol intake triggers the liver to accelerate fat storage and retention within hepatocytes.
 Buildup of fat in the liver is called fatty liver disease or hepatic steatosis.
-With continued excessive alcohol consumption, steatosis can progress into alcoholic steatohepatitis (ASH) which is inflammation of the liver.
+With continued excessive alcohol consumption, steatosis can progress into alcohol-associated steatohepatitis (ASH) which is inflammation of the liver.
 Due to the regenerative properties of the liver, steatosis is reversible following abstinence from alcohol.
 In lieu of abstinence, steatosis can progress to fibrosis and cirrhosis.
 Liver fibrosis is the deposition of extracellular matrix proteins, such as collagen, that promote scarring, stiffening of liver tissues, and hepatocyte cell death.
 Scarred liver tissue is unable to perform normal liver functions and blood flow is inhibited within the liver.
 Widespread fibrosis impairs liver regeneration, causing in an overall decrease in liver functionality.
 Cirrhosis is an advanced phase of severe fibrosis that is extensive and often irreversible.
 When cirrhosis occurs, the liver distorts in shape, shrinks in size, and becomes hard, resulting in irreparable damage that can lead to hepatocellular carcinoma (HCC) liver cancer.
-Alcoholic hepatitis (AH) is a severe form of acute liver inflammation that is associated with high morbidity and mortality.
+Alcohol-associated hepatitis (AH) is a severe form of acute liver inflammation that is associated with high morbidity and mortality.

 Given the complex relationship between alcohol and lipid metabolism in the liver, it is perhaps not surprising that ALD can coincide with other nonalcoholic liver diseases such as nonalcoholic fatty liver disease (NAFLD) and hepatitis C (HCV) infection.
 NALFD is defined by fat accumulation in the liver and nonalcoholic steatohepatitis (NASH) is a stage of NAFLD that has progressed to include liver inflammation and hepatocyte damage.
 NAFLD and NASH are largely driven by metabolic complications and obesity.
 Obesity and alcohol function synergistically to increase the risk of developing liver steatosis and ALD.
 In fact, genetic polymorphisms in lipid metabolic factors have recently been identified that associate with both NAFLD and ALD.
 This suggests that lipid metabolism in the liver is a critical component of NASH and ALD pathogenesis.